Built-in Interceptors

 | 1 | errorHandler | Normalizes errors into ConnectError | Enabled |

-| 2 | timeout | Limits request execution time | Enabled (30s) |
+| 2 | timeout | Limits request execution time | Opt-in (30s when enabled) |

-| 3 | bulkhead | Limits concurrent requests | Enabled (capacity 10, queue 10) |
+| 3 | bulkhead | Limits concurrent requests | Opt-in (capacity 10, queue 10 when enabled) |

-| 4 | circuitBreaker | Prevents cascading failures | Enabled (threshold 5) |
+| 4 | circuitBreaker | Prevents cascading failures (outbound pattern, see below) | Opt-in (threshold 5 when enabled) |

-| 5 | retry | Retries transient failures with exponential backoff | Enabled (3 retries) |
+| 5 | retry | Retries transient failures with exponential backoff | Opt-in (3 retries when enabled) |

-| 6 | fallback | Graceful degradation | Disabled |
+| 6 | fallback | Graceful degradation | Opt-in (requires a handler) |

 | 7 | validation | Validates via @connectrpc/validate | Enabled |